open-rmf/rmf_demos/README.md

 ## Example Map

 An example map/graph configuration generated using the layout of the OSRF Singapore office, has been included in the package `rmf_demo_maps`, and it can be found [here](rmf_demo_maps/maps/office/).
-This configuration file can be read and modified by the [traffic editor](https://github.com/osrf/traffic_editor), and is parsed by the different core packages of RMF during launch time.
+This configuration file can be read and modified by the [traffic editor](https://github.com/osrf/traffic_editor), and is parsed by the different core packages of RMF during build time.

 Below is a screenshot of how the provided demo map will look like, when opened using the `traffic editor`,